mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 between Vland and Core.
-While members of Apge’s ruling class have accepted their roles as Imperial citizens, the world has maintained a distinctively Vilani flavour.
+While members of Apge’s ruling class have accepted their roles as Imperial citizens, the world has maintained a distinctively Vilani flavor.
 Galanglic is universally spoken but Vilani is the language of choice when not engaging with offworlders.

 Castell